 It is as if you are filling a pool with water, you will slowly fill it with water, and when it is full you can dive and swim, that is, take advantage of the pool.

 In the case of creatine, fill your reserves of creatine and phosphocreatine slowly, and when they are full, yes, you get all the benefits.

 Don't expect to fill your reserves in a day or two.

 How long before you notice effects?

-Benefits begin to appear after 1 to 2 weeks.
+The benefits begin to appear after 1 to 2 weeks.

 Creatine is probably the most effective supplement on the market for those looking to increase muscle mass.

 In addition to being the most effective, it is also inexpensive and combines well with other supplements, such as Whey for example.